Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: IAE Montpellier

-Summary: The Master's degree in Climate Change Management for Organizations in the Mediterranean aims to prepare students to become key players in environmental transition within public and private organizations.
-This program is designed for students from a variety of backgrounds who wish to acquire the skills needed to lead organizations facing the challenges of climate change.
+Summary: The Master's program in Climate Adaptation Management of Organizations in the Mediterranean aims to prepare students to become key players in the environmental transition within public and private organizations.
+This program is designed for students from diverse academic backgrounds who wish to acquire the skills to lead organizations facing the challenges of climate change.

 The main objectives are to:

-• Develop sustainable strategies tailored to public and private organizations.
+• Developing sustainable strategies tailored to public and private organizations.

-• Train experts capable of assisting companies in the Mediterranean region in understanding climate issues.
+• To train experts capable of supporting companies around the Mediterranean in understanding climate issues.

 GREEN CHEMISTRY: